KabirYusuf/levelUpCCVerification-FE/cc_verify/README.md

 # Credit Card Verification System Frontend

-This Credit Card Verification System Frontend Application is a web application designed by Yusuf Kabir Adekunle.
+This Credit Card Verification System Frontend Application is a web application designed by Yusuf Kabir Adekunle, email: kabiryusuf2307@gmail.com.
 It is built using HTML, CSS, JavaScript, and React.
 The application communicates with a backend server by making API calls to verify the validity of credit cards.

 **Node.js Version:** v16.17.1